EclipseCon: Designs for Lasting Impact

 About the Eclipse Megamovie Team Meeting

-The 2017 and 2024 Eclipse Megamovie projects have galvanized individual volunteers into a community of citizen researchers.
-The Eclipse Megamovie Team Meeting will take place in the form of conversation and sharing, with the goal of synthesizing and summarizing activities, research, lessons learned, and resources in ways that are useful for maintaining relationships with audiences and preparing for future eclipse events.
+The 2017 and 2024 Eclipse Megamovie projects had galvanized individual volunteers into a community of citizen researchers.
+The Eclipse Megamovie Team Meeting took place in the form of conversation and sharing, with the goal of synthesizing and summarizing activities, research, lessons learned, and resources in ways that were useful for maintaining relationships with audiences and preparing for future eclipse events.

-This gathering will document what participants have done as part of the Eclipse Megamovie community over the course of two total solar eclipses that took place in the United States in 2017 and 2024.
-Together, we will examine best practices and potential risks of taking scientifically relevant photographs of solar eclipses to synthesize into an article for future total solar eclipse citizen science efforts.
-Despite having two total solar eclipses under our metaphorical belts from the last decade, there is plenty still to learn and room to grow in our eclipse outreach and research expertise.
+This gathering documented what participants had done as part of the Eclipse Megamovie community over the course of two total solar eclipses that took place in the United States in 2017 and 2024.
+Together, we examined best practices and potential risks of taking scientifically relevant photographs of solar eclipses to synthesize into an article for future total solar eclipse citizen science efforts.
+Despite having two total solar eclipses under our metaphorical belts from the last decade, there was still plenty to learn and room to grow in our eclipse outreach and research expertise.

-Additionally, many Eclipse Megamovie volunteers and team members engage the public in astronomy and space science.
-This meeting will give those who are passionate about eclipses and citizen science an opportunity to shape their path over the course of the next decade of eclipse outreach and science.
-While the moon's shadow during a total solar eclipse is not scheduled to cross the U.S. for a number of years, together, we can find effective ways to keep communities involved in science.
-Moreover, there are international opportunities that many eclipse educators and researchers are already planning to use to engage those they serve or for the research they undertake.
-The Eclipse Megamovie Meeting is an opportunity to support these efforts.
+Additionally, many Eclipse Megamovie volunteers and team members engaged the public in astronomy and space science.
+This meeting gave those who were passionate about eclipses and citizen science an opportunity to shape their path over the course of the next decade of eclipse outreach and science.
+While the moon's shadow during a total solar eclipse was not scheduled to cross the U.S. for a number of years, together, we found effective ways to keep communities involved in science.
+Moreover, there were international opportunities that many eclipse educators and researchers were already planning to use to engage those they served or for the research they undertook.
+The Eclipse Megamovie Meeting was an opportunity to support these efforts.

-Participants can anticipate responding to questions posed by the Eclipse Megamovie team, such as:
+Participants anticipated responding to questions posed by the Eclipse Megamovie team, such as:

-We are very excited to bring together those who have been involved in Eclipse Megamovie in any way over the past 14 years, and we invite you to include your friends or colleagues.
-Attendees, made up of people passionate about eclipses, including "eclipse chasers," research scientists, astrophotographers, and amateur astronomers, will discuss the products of nearly 10 years of eclipse citizen science and identify what the future holds.
-This will include the collection of feedback from volunteers and citizen scientists regarding what they enjoyed most, what was most useful, and what they felt they needed while participating.
+We were very excited to bring together those who had been involved in Eclipse Megamovie in any way over the past 14 years, and we invited attendees to include their friends or colleagues.
+Attendees, made up of people passionate about eclipses, including "eclipse chasers," research scientists, astrophotographers, and amateur astronomers, discussed the products of nearly 10 years of eclipse citizen science and identified what the future held.
+This included the collection of feedback from volunteers and citizen scientists regarding what they enjoyed most, what was most useful, and what they felt they needed while participating.